 Sometimes it can take years to build a network and even find an artist willing to give up their time to show you the ropes.
 If you go knocking on doors, the other things you need to think about, which we know you won’t be happy to hear, yet it’s the truth are, “do I look like the people in this shop?” and “are these my kind of people?”

-For an industry that cares a lot about not being judged by what they look like, make no mistake, you are being judged.
-You will get a lot of, “maybes” and “come back later” and “do you want to get a tattoo from me?”
+For an industry that cares a lot about not being judged by their appearance, make no mistake, you are being judged.
+You will get a lot of “maybes,” “come back later,” and “Do you want to get a tattoo from me?”
 If you are lucky enough to get a “yes,” it is overwhelmingly likely that you will be handed the mop and the broom, and the squeegee, for months.

-Did you just think someone else was easily going to hand you the keys to the kingdom and train you to be their competition?
-The answer is no. The reality is, that finding an apprenticeship that is inviting, is as unlikely as getting into the top medical schools.
+Did you just think someone else would quickly hand you the keys to the kingdom and train you to be their competition?
+The answer is no. The reality is that finding an inviting apprenticeship is as unlikely as getting into the top medical schools.

 Signing up for a Tattoo School is the best and easiest way to find an apprenticeship.
-In the state of Oregon in fact, it’s the only way.
-By completing a tattoo apprenticeship at a Tattoo School you will fast-track your training.
+In the state of Oregon, in fact, it’s the only way.
+You will fast-track your training by completing a tattoo apprenticeship at a Tattoo School.
 The sooner you learn how to tattoo from a working tattoo artist, the sooner you can impress the world with your passion and talent.
 Many Tattoo Schools are run by and for tattoo artists, most of which are already part of a more extensive network of artists.
-Body Art & Soul Tattoos provides not only a guaranteed job offer but also a network of tattoo studios you can choose from across the country.
+Ink Different Tattoo School provides a guaranteed job offer and a network of tattoo studios you can choose from across the country.

 There are a lot of things to consider when you’re looking for an apprenticeship, but here are some tips that might help: